helsenorge/refero/README.md

 This callback is called when the form needs to notify the user about authentication.
 The callback could f.ex. show an alertbox to that effect.

+### `onRequestHelpButton: (item: QuestionniareItem, itemHelp: QuestionnaireItem, opening: boolean) => JSX.Element`

+This callback is called when the form encounters an element with help.
+The callback should return a JSX.Element which is placed after the items label.
+If this is not specified, a default implementation is provided.
+The callback is called with the following arguments:

+- `item: QuestionnaireItem` This is the item for which the help button is about to be rendered.
+- `helpItem: QuestionnaireItem` This is the item containing the raw help text.
+- `opening: boolean` This boolean indicates whether the help text is visible or not (open or closed)

+### `onRequestHelpElement: (item: QuestionnaireItem, itemHelp: QuestionniareItem, help: string, opening: boolean) => JSX.Element`

+This callback is called when the form encounters an element with help.
+The callback could return a JSX.Element which would be placed after the items label.
+If this is not specified, a default implementation is provided.
+The callback is called with the following arguments:

+- `item: QuestionnaireItem` This is the item for which the help element is about to be rendered.
+- `helpItem: QuestionnaireItem` This is the item containing the raw help text.
+- `help: string` The help text, either as plain text or html (in the case the help item had markdown)
+- `opening: boolean` This boolean indicates whether the help text is visible or not (open or closed)

 # Interface definitions